 • 2 teaspoons light soy sauce

-• 1 teaspoon canola oil
+• 1 teaspoon canola oil or vegetable oil

-• 2 1/2 tablespoons rice wine vinegar
+• 2 1/2 tablespoons rice vinegar

-• 1 stalk scallion (finely chopped)
+• 1 stalk scallion, finely chopped

 • 3 tablespoons toasted sesame seeds